Independently Verified

 For Creators

 The tools exist now.
-The question is no longer whether you have access to resources.
-It is whether you have the vision and persistence to use what is available.
+The question is no longer only whether you have access to resources.
+The question is whether you can turn limited tools into unusually high-value output with enough originality, structure, and persistence to survive scrutiny.

 For Institutions